testermelon/wed/README.md

 Simple note taking app with simple file management using PHP.

 This was intended to be used as an editing tools for my blog.
-But in practice it is just a simple file management and text editing suite for general purpose.
+But in practice it is just a simple file management and text editing tool for general purpose, everyday note-taking.

+It has autosave feature that saves when idle after a few seconds.

+The text editing has an uploader that can automatically insert image as markdown entry.
+Convenient for writing posts.

 # Screenshots